jordigilh/kubevirt-realtime-doc/README.md

 Manifests and documentation for running a RHEL8 VM under a customized Kubevirt version

 1. Setting up your host environment

-Tune your RHEL bare metal host for realtime kernel and pin your CPUs to run under realtime
+Tune your RHEL bare metal host for realtime kernel and pin your CPUs to run under realtime.
+You can follow the steps described in the [RHEL documentation](https://access.redhat.com/rhel-real-time-getting-started)

 2. Configuring OCP for realtime workloads

 Select the target node where the realtime workload will run.
 Add a new worker lable using this command:

 `oc label node worker-0-0 node-role.kubernetes.io/worker-rt=""`

 This label is used to select the nodes that will be tuned by the Peformance Addon Operator to run realtime workloads.
-Deploy the PAO by running the following command:
+Next, deploy the PAO by running the following command:

 `oc create -Rf manifests/01-performance_addon_operator/`

-Wait until the changes have been applied to the target node by checking that the machine config pool for the new profile is in `UPDATED` state, like shown below:
+Wait until the changes have been applied to the target node by checking that the machine config pool for the new profile has `True` in the `UPDATED` state, like shown below:

 ```bash
 $>oc get mcp worker-rt